clux/rust-meetup-london/source/slides.md

 </li>

 notes:
-- musl-libc is a rewrite of glibc, smaller, more performant (some benchmarks)
+- musl-libc is an 8yo libc inmpl (smaller than glibc, static link, more performant (some benchmarks)
 - 10-30% performance improvement suggested (but bench for your case..)
 - fewer code paths, less of the specific glibc legacy, but more edge cases (locales, glibc specifics)
-- busybox: single binary version of coreutils(TODO: ?)
+- busybox: single binary version 300 linux tools - coreutils replace
 - together: alpine; 5MB linux distro
 - don't pick scratch, 5MB small price to pay for bash and a working package manager
 - don't pick ubuntu unless you need to (order of magnitude more disk space)